What is Data Visualization?

 Data visualization is the visual representation and presentation of data to enhance understanding.
-When stakeholders see data presented visually, they are better able to grasp difficult concepts, identify new patterns, or more efficiently take away key messages.
+When data consumers see data presented visually, they are better able to grasp difficult concepts, identify new patterns, or more efficiently take away key messages.

-Because of the way the human brain processes information, people find using visuals to represent large amounts of complex data is easier than poring over spreadsheets or reports.
+Because of the way the human brain processes information, people tend to find it easier to interpret visual representations of complex data rather than poring over spreadsheets or reports.
 Data visualization is an essential aspect of effectively communicating data and findings.

 Regardless of industry or size, all types of organizations are using data visualization to help make sense of their data.
 Here’s how.

 - Comprehend information quickly.
 By using visual representations, state and local data users are able to see large amounts of data in clear, cohesive ways – and draw conclusions.
 Because it’s significantly faster to analyze information in visual form (as opposed to in spreadsheets), state and local program staffs can address problems or answer questions in a more timely manner.